ViennaRNA/forgi/doc/graph_tutorial.rst

 can read many of them using factory-classmethods of the `BulgeGraph` object or its subclass, the `CoarseGrainedRNA` object.

-As a high-level alternative, there is the `load_rna` factory function found in `forgi.utilities.commandline_utils`.
+As a high-level alternative, there is the `load_rna` factory function available as `forgi.load_rna`.
 It automatically detects the filetype of the input file, calls the correct constructor and returns a list of CoarseGrainRNA objects.

 Loading a Structure from a Dot-Bracket String
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^